Rosso corsa: Motor racing

+Other exceptions include the Maserati 8CTF, which won the Indianapolis 500 in 1939 and 1940 for the American privateer Boyle team while retaining a metallized version of the house's characteristic maroon, and the debut of the Lancia D23 at the 1953 Gran Premio dell'Autodromo di Monza, where it was exceptionally painted in a light blue.

+Formula One

-In Formula One, the colour was not determined by the country the car was made in nor by the nationality of the driver(s) but by the nationality of the team entering the vehicle.
-E.g. the Ferrari works team has always kept a red colour in the tradition of rosso corsa, the national racing colour of Italy, except for last two races in the season (the 1964 United States Grand Prix and 1964 Mexican Grand Prix) when Enzo Ferrari let his cars be entered by the NART team in American national racing colours (white with blue lengthwise "Cunningham racing stripes") to protest against Italian racing authorities.
+In Formula One until the season the colour was determined by the nationality of the team entering the vehicle (and not by the country the car was made in nor by the nationality of the driver(s)), e.g. the Ferrari works team has always kept a red colour in the tradition of rosso corsa, the national racing colour of Italy, except for last two races in the season (the 1964 United States Grand Prix and 1964 Mexican Grand Prix) when Enzo Ferrari let his cars be entered by the NART team in American national racing colours (white and blue) to protest against Italian racing authorities.
 However, Ferrari cars entered by non-Italian privateer teams wore their respective national racing colours until the 1961 Belgian Grand Prix when Belgian driver Olivier Gendebien privately entered a Ferrari car painted in the Belgian racing yellow colour, scoring 4th behind three other Ferrari cars painted in red as they were entered by the Scuderia Ferrari works team itself, and driven by US drivers Phil Hill and Richie Ginther as well as German Wolfgang von Trips.

-Ferrari won the 1964 World championship with John Surtees by competing the last two races (the United States Grand Prix and Mexican Grand Prix) in Ferrari 158 cars painted white with blue lengthwise "Cunningham racing stripes" – the national colours of the teams licensed in the United States – as these were entered not by the Italian factory themselves but by the American NART team.
+Ferrari won the 1964 World championship with John Surtees by competing the last two races (the United States Grand Prix and Mexican Grand Prix) in Ferrari 158 cars painted white and blue – the national colours of the teams licensed in the United States – as these were entered not by the Italian factory themselves but by the American NART team.
 This was done as a protest against the agreement between Ferrari and the Italian Racing Authorities regarding their planned mid-engined Ferrari race car.
 Since Ferrari cars entered in and seasons by the NART team and at the 1966 Italian Grand Prix by the British privateer Reg Parnell team kept wearing the red colour, the 1964 Mexican Grand Prix was the last time Ferrari cars wore other than the traditional red colour in Formula One.